hashicorp/terraform-provider-azurerm/contributing/topics/schema-design-considerations.md

 }
 ```

-In cases like these we can choose to either flatten the block into two top level properties.
+In cases like these one option is to flatten the block into two top level properties.

 ```go
 "storage_disk_driver_enabled": {